-Atlantic-community.org is currently offering a paid full-time and an unpaid part-time internship to support its editorial and outreach team.
+Atlantic-community.org is offering paid full-time and unpaid part-time internship to support its editorial and outreach team on a rolling basis.

 The internships takes place in our office in Berlin and are only for students.

 Applicants for the full-time internship should be able to commit to 3 months and will be paid 300,- EUR/month.